 Disney+ Announces EPIC Line Up Including The Simpsons And Hannah Montana!

-Today is a good day for any Disney fans out there.
+It's a great news for any Disney fans out there!
 Our favourite childhood memory makers have announced the line up for their streaming service Disney+ and it is bigger than we ever expected.

 From what we can see, Disney are set to launch The Simpsons, Hannah Montana, Highschool Musical, every single old school Disney film we've loved forever, box office smashes like Moana and that's not event the HALF of it!